 2. Prioritize the most important things in your life first.

 Be intentional.
 Don’t plan your life around your job.
 Plan your life, and work your job.
 If you were to give away your time as your most precious gift, how would you divide it and give it away?

 3. Do life together.

 The way each of us chooses to implement these things into our own life may look different for each of us, and that’s just fine.
-The important part is pick something specific that you can do in each of these categories.
-It should be both intentional and measurable.
 Take the time to consistently evaluate (i.e. daily, weekly, monthly) how successful you were each of the three areas, and how you can improve in them as well.

 Let’s face it, winning as a coach is great, but those victories become so much sweeter when we experience them with the love and support of our families.